qvdm/PasswordThing/docs/index.md

 into Serial (Configuration) mode.
 See the Configuration section of the manual for details about this mode.
 When button is pressed for 3 seconds, the LED color will change to flashing white.
-When the button is released, the PT will display 'B-Serial' and become unresponsive for up to 4 seconds, after which it will boot into serial mode.
+When the button is released, the PT will boot into serial mode.

 ## Very long press on Generate
 A press of longer that 3 seconds on Generate will do nothing and just allow